CCSI-Toolset/FOQUS/INSTALL.md

 ## Install git

-Git can be used for developers, who want to contribute to FOQUS, but it is also used to install some FOQUS requirements.
+Git can be used for developers who want to contribute to FOQUS, but it is also used to install some FOQUS requirements.
 There are a few ways to install git.
 If you are using Anaconda, it can be installed with conda.
 Otherwise, git clients can be found here https://git-scm.com/download/.ref

 5. Install git
   - Option 1: